Mang'u High School

 Mang'u High School is a Kenyan Roman Catholic National High School established in 1925, located in Kiambu County along the Nairobi-Thika Highway 6 km from Thika, Kenya.
-Mang'u High School is ranked among the top schools nationwide in Kenya Certificate of Secondary Education and has many eminent alumni including one Kenyan president, several vice presidents, Central Bank of Kenya governor and a former Cardinal.
+Mang'u High School is ranked among the top schools nationwide in Kenya Certificate of Secondary Education and has many eminent alumni including one Kenyan president, several vice presidents, a Central Bank of Kenya governor and a former Cardinal.

 Campus

-The school admits bright students from financially challenged backgrounds which led to a shortfall of available funds for development.
-However, the school has obtained additional funding from the government.
+The school admits bright students from financially challenged backgrounds which led to a shortfall of funds for development.
+However, the school has obtained additional funding from the government which has enabled the school to run smoothly.

-In June 2011, the school was hit by a storm that damaged the kitchen and dining hall, knocking out the power supply for some time.
+In June 2011, the school was hit by a storm that damaged the kitchen and dining hall, knocking out power supply for some time.

-Kenya Airways offered to pay the full amount for 40 computers to set up two computer labs: one for all students and one specifically for the Aviation Technology program.
+Kenya Airways procured 40 computers and set up two computer laboratories: one for all students and another specifically for the Aviation Technology program.

 On 16 May 2011, the French ambassador to Kenya, Etienne de Poncins and the Ministry of Education, launched a French Language Resource Centre at Mang’u High School.

 The School is also leading in the effort to go green by using Biogas energy.
-Effluent from the institutions are collected in three different digester tanks and then piped over 3 km to the gas chamber where the gas is collected.
-It is then used to power a generator that is used in the school.
+Effluent from the institution is collected in three different digester tanks and then piped over 3 km to the gas chamber where the gas is collected.
+It is then used to power a generator used in the school.